Info

 An initiator is the operating system to which simplyblock logical volumes are attached over the network (NVMe/TCP).

-For further information on the requirements of the initiator-side, see:
+For further information on the requirements of the initiator-side (client-only), see:

 Kubernetes Requirements